get-convex/android-convex-workout/README.md

 ## Configuration

-You'll need to create a `workout.properties` file that looks like the following:
+You'll need to create a `workout.properties` file in the root of the repository/project that contains something like the following:

 ```
 # IMPORTANT - do not quote any of the following values!